Day-by-Day Tooth Extraction Healing Stages with Pictures: Your Visual Guide to Normal Recovery 2026

 • Diet: Stick to soft foods (yogurt, soup, mashed potatoes).

-• Hygiene: You can gently rinse with warm salt water, but do not swish vigorously.
+• Hygiene: You can gently rinse with warm water, but do not swish vigorously.

 Day 2: Peak Swelling and Clot Stabilization